Report a breach of Planning Control

 This will only display cases where a breach has been confirmed.

 The Enforcement Register contains a summary of Notices served under the Town and Country Planning Acts and related legislation.
 For details of current Enforcement Notices, please view the Enforcement Register.
 It is fully searchable for address, ward or case reference.

 Only information in relation to notices issued within 5 years of the date of your search are shown.

 - Disclaimer: The information provided in relation to notices and The Register of Enforcement and Stop Notices is for guidance only.
 It should not be considered as a replacement for an official local land charges search.
 If you are carrying out research pertaining to the conveyance of land or for any other official reason it is strongly recommended that you carry out a local land charges search.

 We do not usually investigate anonymous complaints.
 The complainant's details are completely confidential, but if you don't feel comfortable providing contact information, we will be able to advise on the best course of action.
 You can also contact your councillor to submit an enquiry on your behalf.

-Before you contact us, you can check here to see if something has already been reported and confirmed at the address.
-You can also check to see if there is permission granted for a particular development, and what the planning conditions are, using our Planning Public Access records.
+Before you contact us, you can check to see if there is permission granted for a particular development, and what the planning conditions are, using our Planning Public Access records.